Wairarapa Schools Photography Competition

 How to submit photos

 School entries need to be submitted via Google drive.
 Your school’s teacher in charge of the competition will be emailed their school google folder.
-Inside the folder will be two folders, one labelled ‘Still Life’ and one labelled ‘Shapes’.
+Inside the folder will be two folders, one labelled ‘Patterns Around Me’ and one labelled ‘Fun In The Playground’.

 Inside each of these will be the Year Level entry folders.